vaibhavpandeyvpz/phuck/README.md

 [![screenshot.png](screenshot.png)](screenshot.png)

-**Caution:** Do not upload this file anywhere on a production server, this file anywhere publicly accessible is a security risk.
+**Caution:** This file if publicly accessible, is a total security risk.
+Do not upload or use it in a production environment.

 ## Download